devDEVWENDY/project-phase3/README.md

 INSTRUCTIONS
+General:
+- ALWAYS cd into project directory when working with app
+- npm install to load all dependencies

 How to run server.js file:
-- cd into project directory
-- npm install

 - Start the server in terminal: npm run start
     - in terminal should see console.log message from app.listen in FILE server.js
 - browser http://localhost:4000 or http://localhost:4000/index.html